dlee533/just-the-docs/docs/task1.md

 {: .no_toc }

-Create a git repository and connect to Github to version control and share your code {: .fs-6 .fw-300 }
+Create a git repository and connect it to Github to version control and share your code {: .fs-6 .fw-300 }
 ## Table of contents
 {: .no_toc .text-delta }